dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly-deployment-layout.md

 The package leverages [JavaScript (JS) initializers](xref:blazor/js-interop/index#javascript-initializers) to automatically bootstrap a Blazor WebAssembly app from the bundle instead of using the DLLs.
 JS initializers are used to change the Blazor [boot resource loader](xref:blazor/fundamentals/startup#load-boot-resources) and use the bundle.

 To create a JS initializer, add a JS file with the name `{NAME}.lib.module.js` to the `wwwroot` folder of the package project, where the `{NAME}` placeholder is the package identifier.
+For example, the file for the Microsoft package is named `Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle.lib.module.js`.
 The exported functions `beforeStart` and `afterStarted` handle loading.

-The approach that we're going to follow is:
+The JS initializers:

-* Detect if our extension is available by checking for `extensions.multipart`, which is the extension name (`ExtensionName`) provided in the [Create an MSBuild task to customize the list of published files and define new extensions](#create-an-msbuild-task-to-customize-the-list-of-published-files-and-define-new-extensions) section.
+* Detect if the Publish Extension is available by checking for `extensions.multipart`, which is the extension name (`ExtensionName`) provided in the [Create an MSBuild task to customize the list of published files and define new extensions](#create-an-msbuild-task-to-customize-the-list-of-published-files-and-define-new-extensions) section.
-* Download the bundle and parse the contents into a resources map using object URLs.
+* Download the bundle and parse the contents into a resources map using generated object URLs.
-* Update the [boot resource loader (`options.loadBootResource`)](xref:blazor/fundamentals/startup#load-boot-resources) with our own function that resolves the resources using object URLs.
+* Update the [boot resource loader (`options.loadBootResource`)](xref:blazor/fundamentals/startup#load-boot-resources) with a custom function that resolves the resources using the object URLs.
 * After the app has started, revoke the object URLs to release memory in the `afterStarted` function.

 `Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle/wwwroot/Microsoft.AspNetCore.Components.WebAssembly.MultipartBundle.lib.module.js`: